 At Schlun & Elseven Rechtsanwälte, we are a full-service law firm with offices and conference room facilities across Germany.
 If you need assistance serving documents in Germany, please do not hesitate to contact us today.

-Our Services: Serving Documents in Germany
+Serving Documents in Germany by German Lawyers

 In some circumstances, largely depending on how well the recipient in Germany understands English, there may be a requirement to provide a certified translation of the documents in German.
 Our lawyers will inform you of whether this translation is required and ensure that it is carried out in the correct manner.

 Service of Process in Germany

-The Hague Convention outlines that each of the states must have a central national authority for the service of documents responsible for accepting requests for service from abroad and serving judicial documents in the country.
+The Hague Convention outlines that each state must have a central national authority for the service of documents responsible for accepting requests for service from abroad and serving judicial documents in the country.